Kanha Tiger Reserve

 How many of you have seen a tiger before?
 Most of the answers will be ambiguous because everyone wants to see a tiger.
 Then where can one spot TIGER?
 Well, even if there are circuses and zoo’s all over India, there’s some kind of a thrill you experiences when all of a sudden you came across a TIGER roaming freely in the wilderness of its natural habitat: the fields and forests of India.
 There are numerous Tiger reserves in India, that are preserving this ferocious beast, but nowhere can you see them as often, and as regularly as in Kanha National Park.

 Located in the Mandla district of Madhya Pradesh, Kanha national park cum Tiger reserve extends over an area of over 940-sq-kms.
-The major feature of this region’s interesting topography is the horseshoe shape valley and the whole park area is surrounded by the spurs of the Mekal.
+The major feature of this region’s interesting topography is the horseshoe shape valley and the spurs of the Mekal surround the whole park area.
 The Surpan River meanders through Kanha’s central Maidans, grasslands that cover the extensive plateau.
-Steep rocky escrapments along the edges offer breathtaking views of the valley.
+Steep rocky escarpments along the edges offer breathtaking views of the valley.

 The main wildlife attractions of kanha national park are tiger, bison, gaur, sambhar, chital, barasingha, barking deer, black deer, black buck, chousingha, nilgai, mouse deer, sloth bear, jackal fox, porcupine, hyena, jungle cat, python, pea fowl, hare, monkey, mongoose, and leopard.